oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 --------------------------------------

 Authorization server mix-up attacks mark a severe threat to every client that supports at least two authorization servers.
-To conform to this BCP such clients MUST apply countermeasures to defend against mix-up attacks.

-It is RECOMMENDED to defend against mix-up attacks by identifying and validating the issuer of the authorization response.
-This can be achieved either by using the `iss` response parameter, as defined in {{RFC9207}}, or by using the `iss` claim of the ID token when using OpenID Connect.

-Alternative countermeasures, such as using distinct redirect URIs for each issuer, SHOULD only be used if identifying the issuer as described is not possible.

 Section 4.4 of {{oauth-security-topics}} provides additional details about mix-up attacks and the countermeasures mentioned above.